YukiSakamoto/bagel_util/README.md

 * `title` is the name of the computational method, such as `hf`, `casscf`.
 This value is essential.

 * Other parameters are optional.
-All the parameters are converted into json *as it is*.
+All these parameters are converted into json *as it is*.

 ### HF and CASSCF